-George is professor of music and head of the voice area at the University of Montevallo, where he was named the recipient of the 2013-2014 College of Fine Arts Distinguished Teacher Award.
-Among his credentials are the Doctor of Music degree in voice performance from the Florida State University College of Music and the Master of Music degree in opera and musical theater from Southern Illinois University (Carbondale).
+Dr. George is Professor of Music and Voice Area Head in the Department of Music at the University of Montevallo where he was named the recipient of the 2013-2014 College of Fine Arts Distinguished Teacher Award.
+Among his credentials are the Doctor of Music degree (Voice Performance) from The Florida State University College of Music and the Master of Music degree (Opera and Musical Theater) from the School of Music at Southern Illinois University.
 He received advanced training in opera at the American Institute of Musical Studies in Graz, Austria.
-An active member of the National Association of Teachers of Singing, he was chosen for the prestigious NATS Teacher-Internship Program held at Colorado State University in 2004, where he studied vocal pedagogy under the tutelage of Clifton Ware.
-In competition, he was a regional finalist in the Metropolitan Opera auditions and the NATS Artist Awards competition, and a finalist and recipient of the Puccini Award in the Orpheus National Competition, among others.
+An active member of the National Association of Teachers of Singing, Dr. George was one of twelve voice teachers selected nationally for the prestigious NATS Teacher-Internship Program held at Colorado State University in 2004, where he studied vocal pedagogy under the tutelage of tenor Clifton Ware.
+He has also studied voice with tenors Larry Gerber, Everett McCorvey, Alfonse Anderson and soprano Jeanine Wagner.
+In competition, he was a Regional Finalist in the Metropolitan Opera National Council Auditions and the NATS Artist Awards competition, and a finalist and recipient of the Puccini Award in the Orpheus National Competition, among others.

 Dr. George maintains a personal website at www.roderickgeorge.com.